openimis/openimis-fe-core_js/README.md

 * `core.JournalDrawer.pollInterval`: poll interval (in ms) to check for mutation status once submitted (Default: 2000)
 * `core.KeepLegacyAlive.pollInterval`: poll interval (in ms) to send the ping to legacy openIMIS (to prevent session timeout).
 (Default: 300000 = 5')
 * `journalDrawer.pageSize`: page size when loading (historical) mutations (Default: `5`)
+* `AutoSuggestion.limitDisplay`: threshold to limit the number of items in the auto suggestions (adding 'more options...' message), default: 10